dsccommunity/ActiveDirectoryDsc/README.md

 * **Description**: The OU description property (optional).
 * **ProtectedFromAccidentalDeletion**: Valid values are $true and $false.
 If not specified, it defaults to $true.
 * **Ensure**: Specifies whether the OU is present or absent.
 Valid values are 'Present' and 'Absent'.
 It not specified, it defaults to 'Present'.
-* **Credential**: User account credentials used to perform the operation .
+* **Credential**: User account credentials used to perform the operation (optional).
 Note: _if not running on a domain controller, this is required_.

 ## Versions

 ### Unreleased

+* xADDomain: Added check for Active Directory cmdlets.
+* xADDomain: Added additional error trapping, verbose and diagnostic information.
+* xADDomain: Added unit test coverage.
+* xADDomain: Added ExcludeDns property.
 * xADOrganizationalUnit: Merges xADOrganizationalUnit resource from the PowerShell gallery
 * xADGroup: Added Members, MembersToInclude, MembersToExclude and MembershipAttribute properties.
 * xADGroup: Added ManagedBy property.